Changing a Willingness to Make Love into a

 Desire to Make Love

 Introduction: I have received thousands of letters from couples who want to improve their sexual relationship.
 The most common sexual problems are more about a bad relationship than they are about bad sexual adjustment.
-The solution to these common problems are to improve the relationship by eliminating Love Busters (such as demands, disrespect and anger), by making mutually beneficial decisions (Policy of Joint Agreement), and by meeting important non-sexual needs (such as affection, conversation).
-I address this solution in my Q&A column "What to Do When You Are Not Meeting Your Spouse's Need for Sex."
+The solution to these common problems are to improve the relationship by eliminating Love Busters (such as demands, disrespect and anger), by making mutually beneficial decisions (Policy of Joint Agreement), and by meeting important non-sexual needs (such as affection and conversation).
+I address this solution in my Q&A column "How to Meet the Emotional Need for Sexual Fulfillment."

 But there are a significant number of couples that struggle with sexual problems when Love Busters, lifestyle decisions and non-sexual emotional needs have already been adequately addressed.
 One of these problems is the issue of sexual desire, or more accurately the lack of it, among women who love their husbands.

 These women are "willing" to make love because they are in love with their husbands and want to meet his need for sexual fulfillment.
 But since they do not share the same emotional need, they do not "desire" to make love.

 When one spouse has a sexual desire, while the other is only willing to make love, a problem usually surfaces.
 Sex, like all other emotional needs, is fulfilled in the truest sense only when both spouses respond to each other enthusiastically.
 Mere willingness is often not enough.
 Mutual sexual desire is often necessary to provide sexual fulfillment to the one who has the need for sex.